atetz/atetz.github.io/_src/posts/mra-beeline.md

 />

 ### Automated solution
-Obviously I wasn't planning on manually editing gpx files every time I wanted to use one of my routes.
+Obviously I wasn't planning on manually editing GPX files every time I wanted to use one of my routes.
 So I decided to make a tool that will transform the file for me.
 And since there are other users with the same issue, I thought it would be nice to share my solution and make it available to anyone that can benefit from it.
 The solution is simple:
-- A small webform takes a gpx file as input and let's the user download the transformed result.
+- A small webform takes a GPX file as input and let's the user download the transformed result.
 - The transformation is done by a script written in JavaScript that executes a XSLT (eXtensible Stylesheet Language Transformations).
-For those unfamiliar but curious: Check out this [Introduction](https://www.w3schools.com/xml/xsl_intro.asp) on XSLT.
+For those unfamiliar but curious: Check out this [Introduction](https://www.w3schools.com/XML/xsl_intro.asp) on XSLT.
 - This all runs within the users browser.
 Which means I only have to host the static files and don't need worry about running a service.

 You can find the result [here](https://data-integration.dev/utils/MyRouteApp-to-beeline)

 ### Thats it!
-My short road side frustration turned into a deep dive into gpx files and how to integrate the MyRouteApp format with my Beeline.
+My short road side frustration turned into a deep dive into GPX files and how to integrate the MyRouteApp format with my Beeline.
 While I hope that Beeline will eventually improve their compatibility, in the meantime my tool will provide a practical solution.
 If you're facing similar issues, give the tool a try and let me know how it works for your routes. *Happy riding!*